 that is, how could we have known that

-Note the wording in verse 8: lasse che il frut al vegni cun me (let the lad come with me).
+Verse 8: Lasse che il frut al vegni cun me: let the lad come with me.
 This is formed by using lassâ che (to let that, to allow that), followed by the subjunctive.
 You can understand lasse che il frut al vegni cun me more literally as allow that the lad may come with me.
 Still in verse 8, dute la int che o vin su pe schene can be understood as all the people that we are responsible for.
 Su pe schene translates literally as upon one’s back.

-Learn the form tornaitjur (return to them), from verse 12: cjolêt bêçs al indopli (take double the money) e tornaitjur i bêçs (and return to them the money) che a vevin metûts sul ôr dai vuestris sacs (that they had put at the edge of your sacks).
+Verse 12: Learn the form tornaitjur (return to them): cjolêt bêçs al indopli (take double the money) e tornaitjur i bêçs (and return to them the money) che a vevin metûts sul ôr dai vuestris sacs (that they had put at the edge of your sacks).
+Bêçs is pronounced bês.

-Vocabulary: il regâl (gift), dopli (double), fâ fûr (to kill), preparâ (to prepare), a misdì (at noon), gustâ (to lunch, to eat lunch), ordenâ (to order, to command), cjapâ pôre (to get scared, to take a fright), par vie di (because of), chê altre volte (the last time, the other time), plombâ parmìs (to fall down upon), brincâ (to capture, to seize), fâ sclâf (to enslave).
+Vocabulary: il regâl (gift), dopli (double), fâ fûr (to kill), preparâ (to prepare), a misdì (at noon), gustâ (to lunch, to eat lunch), ordenâ (to order, to command), cjapâ pôre (to take fright), par vie di (because of), chê altre volte (the last time, the other time), plombâ parmìs (to fall down upon), brincâ (to capture, to seize), fâ sclâf (to enslave).

-In the last sentence of verse 18, you find the presint indicatîf used, whereas English would have employed the future: nus plombin parmìs (they [will] fall upon us), nus brìnchin (they [will] seize us) e nus fasin sclâfs (and they [will] make us slaves).
+Verse 18: In the last sentence of this verse, you find the presint indicatîf used, whereas English would have employed the future: nus plombin parmìs (they [will] fall upon us), nus brìnchin (they [will] seize us) e nus fasin sclâfs (and they [will] make us slaves).
 The use of the presint indicatîf here emphasises the conviction that the events will occur.